-All-on-4 restores the entire arch of teeth, while regular dental implants target specific missing teeth.
+The All-on-4 treatment concept restores the entire arch of teeth, while regular dental implants target specific missing teeth.
 Patients who have the All-on-4 treatment concept can use about half the number of implants to get a complete and attractive smile.

 Ideal for Patients with Low Bone Density

 Dental implants help to promote bone growth, unlike dentures, which may actually increase bone loss in the jaw.
 However, some patients have low bone density, either because of heredity or because they have already experienced bone resorption.
 Your jaw must be strong enough to support regular dental implants before SF Oral Surgery can perform the procedure.

 The typical solution to this issue is bone grafting.
 In a preliminary surgery, your doctor takes bone from a donor site or uses donor material and strengthens the area where he will place the dental implants.
 Usually, you will require several months of healing before you can move forward with the dental implants.